percona/pxb-docs/docs/binary-tarball-names.md

 | Red Hat Enterprise 8 | Percona-XtraBackup-{{release}}-Linux.x86_64.glibc2.28.tar.gz     | glibc2.28 |

-Download the binary tarballs from [Percona Software Downloads].
+Download the binary tarballs from [Percona Software Downloads :octicons-link-external-16:](https://www.percona.com/downloads).

 The following table lists the tarball types in `Linux - Generic`.
 Select the *Percona XtraBackup* {{vers}} version, the software or the operating system, and the tarball type for your installation.
 Binary tarballs support all distributions.